web-auth/doc/deep-into-the-framework/authentication-without-username.md

 ## The Easy Way

-Selection criterias for the registration of the authenticator:
+Selection criteria for the registration of the authenticator:

 ```php
 use Webauthn\AuthenticatorSelectionCriteria;